-We’ve made it past the shortest day of the year.
+We’ve made it to the shortest day of the year.
 Welcome, winter.
 With the drizzly days of winter ahead, Oregonians are masters of the cozy life.
 Instead of bemoaning the start of the winter season, we’re joyously looking through our options of winter solstice-approved activities.
-Find Oregon hygge vibes in Tualatin Valley.
+Find your cozy retreat in Tualatin Valley.

 Soul Fulfilling Food